 77 (of 80) toned lithographs

-gilt lining, gilt ruby red back-plate at the spine and, inlaid, front cover, green Roma-Fabriano laid paper as cover of boards + fly-leaves, gilt reduced Ridinger stag from the Evening (Th.
-240) of The Stag’s Times of the Day on the back cover, on its lower interior edge additionally “ridinger handlung niemeyer” in likewise 23.5 cart gilt tooling as well as bound with green 2 ll. title (with princely collection stamp) + announcement for the 1st issue, here laminated against each other, in uniform h. leather slipcase with the stag on both covers.
+gilt lining, gilt ruby red back-plate at the spine and, inlaid, front cover, green Roma-Fabriano laid paper as cover of boards & fly-leaves, gilt reduced Ridinger stag from the Evening (Th.
+240) of The Deer’s Times of Day on the back cover, on its lower interior edge additionally “ridinger handlung niemeyer” in likewise 23.5 carat gilt tooling as well as bound with green 2 ll. title (with princely collection stamp) & announcement for the 1st issue, here laminated against each other, in uniform h. leather slipcase with the stag on both covers.

 A Hunting Scene (Nymphenburg 1731)